Residential Accessible Parking Space Program

-Applicants for the Residential Handicap Parking Space Program must meet the following requirements:
+Applicants for the Residential Accessible Parking Space Program must meet the following requirements:

 Be full-time, year-round residents of the City of Boston who do not spend extended periods of time away from home (for example, at summer/winter vacation residences, away at school, etc.).
 Renters and property owners are both eligible to apply;